"If the world is upside down the way it is now, wouldn't we need to turn it over to get it to stand up straight?" - Eduardo Galeano

 ADDENDUM #2: September 2009

 I was careful not to deface any public property in New York City for the full year.
-I moved to far west Texas in 2006 where I enjoy committing occasional acts of “non-specific philosophical humor”.
+I moved to the southwest 2006 where I continue to enjoy committing occasional acts of “non-specific philosophical humor”.
 As far as I know, my criminal records have been destroyed.

 The term open work, according to writer/semiotician Umberto Eco, refers to forms of art that leave elements purposely unfinished or ambiguous, to be interpreted, contributed to, or completed by the viewer, reader, or listener.
 Open works stand in contrast to pieces that contain themes intended to evoke a specific emotional response (the valor of war, the sacredness of a deity, or the majesty of a ruler, for example).
 Whereas the purpose of conventional, “closed” forms of art is often to bolster the artist’s (or patron’s) agenda, the meaning of an open work is unique to every individual who encounters it.